solaribit/ninja-trading-lab-html/README.md

 ## Optional: Use your own free API key (faster updates)

 1. Get a free key at https://www.exchangerate-api.com
-2. Open the HTML file paste the key in the “ExchangeRate-API key” field
+2. Open the HTML file in your browser or on the demo and paste the key in the “ExchangeRate-API key” field
    ? rates will refresh instantly instead of daily

 ## Files in this repo